dat-ecosystem-archive/design/README.md

 ```
 @import "~dat-design/responsive/breakpoints.scss"
 ```
-node-sass-magic-importer offers lots of other options in addition to these as well. do note that this module is still under active development.
+node-sass-magic-importer offers lots of other options in addition to these as well. do note that the magic importer is still under active development.

 ## is something missing?